Part 31: From Buttons to Serial — Why UART is the Cornerstone of Embedded Communication

 The LED tutorial taught the chip to "speak," and the button tutorial taught it to "listen."
-Now it is time to learn something new: how to make the chip "talk" with other devices.
+Now it's time to learn something new: enabling the chip to "converse" with other devices.

-Let us look back at the path we have taken.
-Over 13 LED tutorials, we started with GPIO output mode, figured out clock enabling, register configuration, and HAL wrappers, and finally built a zero-overhead LED abstraction using C++ templates and enum class.
-Over 12 button tutorials, we shifted to GPIO input mode, tackled pull-up/pull-down circuits, mechanical bouncing, debounce state machines, the std::variant event system, and Concepts-constrained callbacks.
-After both sets of tutorials, our STM32 can independently handle input and output—pressing buttons, lighting LEDs, debouncing, and state management, we have it all.
+Let's look back at the path we've traveled.
+Over 13 LED tutorials, we started with GPIO output mode, mastered clock enabling, register configuration, and HAL wrappers, and finally built a zero-overhead LED abstraction using C++ templates and RAII.
+Over 12 button tutorials, we switched to GPIO input mode, tackled pull-up/pull-down circuits, mechanical bouncing, debounce state machines, event systems, and concept-constrained callbacks.
+After these two series, our STM32 can independently handle input and output—pressing buttons, lighting LEDs, debouncing, and state management are all covered.

-But if you take a step back and look at the whole system, you will spot a problem: our chip is essentially still an island.
-The LED is the chip's own output, and the button is physical-world input to the chip, but neither leaves the board.
-Want to know the chip's internal state?
+But if you take a step back and examine the whole system, you'll notice an issue: our chip is essentially still an island.
+The LED is an output of the chip itself, and the button is an input from the physical world to the chip, but neither leaves the board.
+Want to know the chip's internal status?
 You have to stare at the LED on the board.
 Want to send a command to the chip?
 You have to reach out and press the button.
-If your project needs the chip to send temperature data to a PC for visualization, or if you want to push configuration parameters from the PC, LEDs and buttons are simply not enough.
+If your project requires the chip to send temperature data to a PC for visualization, or if you want to send configuration parameters from the PC, LEDs and buttons are completely inadequate.

-What we need is a mechanism for the chip to exchange data with the outside world.
-Not simple 0s and 1s, but real, structured data streams.
-That is exactly where serial communication comes in.
+We need a mechanism for the chip to exchange data with the outside world.
+Not just simple 0s and 1s, but real, structured data streams.
+This is where serial communication comes in.

 UART: The Oldest, Simplest, and Still Ubiquitous Protocol